connorbowen/apiq-mvp/docs/implementation-plan.md

 APIQ MVP is a Next.js-based API integration platform that enables users to connect, manage, and orchestrate external APIs through a unified interface.
 The platform provides AI-powered workflow automation, real-time monitoring, and comprehensive audit logging.

+**Core Vision**: "Democratize API orchestration by making complex multi-API workflows accessible to everyone through natural language and AI."

+**Key Innovation**: Users can describe workflows in natural language (e.g., "When a new GitHub issue is created, send a Slack notification and create a Trello card"), and the system automatically generates and executes the corresponding multi-step workflow across multiple APIs.

 ## Current Status: Phase 2.2 Complete ✅

 **Test Status**: 282 tests, 100% pass rate (79 additional tests added since Phase 1)